Lock Up:

 Life and Death Behind BarS

-Filmed during a span of 80 days over three years, LOCK-UP: THE PRISONERS OF RIKERS ISLAND provides an unblinking glimpse of life inside the world’s largest jail and the prisoners and guards who inhabit it.
-The film follows the stories of AIDS victim James Mirabel, who was born in a prison and later died in one, and Nancy Figuerora hospital ward.
-This powerful film reveals the shameless degradation and terrifying inferno that is Rikers Island.
+Filmed over a span of three years, LOCK-UP: THE PRISONERS OF RIKERS ISLAND provides an unblinking glimpse of life inside the world’s largest jail and the prisoners and guards who inhabit it.
+The film follows the stories of AIDS victim Jimmy Mirabel, who was born and later died in prison, and Nancy Figueroa, who gave birth in the prison hospital ward.
+This powerful film addresses the inequities of mass incarceration and reveals the shocking degradation in the terrifying inferno that is Rikers Island.
+LOCK-UP: THE PRISONERS OF RIKERS ISLAND was broadcast on HBO’s America Undercover series.